 The certificate in oral history introduces the interdisciplinary theories and methods required to collect, document and preserve the stories of people's lives.

-The certificate program in oral history and storytelling introduces students to the interdisciplinary theories and methods required to collect, document and preserve the stories of people's lives.
 Through the program, students gain an understanding of and appreciation for diverse cultures, past and present, and engage in oral history research and interviewing.
 Students may build on existing projects or develop new community relationships at local, national and international levels.

-With the knowledge and skills to abide by the professional standards involved in oral history documentation, research and presentation, students leave the program better-prepared for graduate programs or careers that integrate oral history.
+With the knowledge and skills to abide by the professional standards involved in oral history documentation, research and presentation, students leave the program better prepared for graduate programs or careers that integrate oral history.

 The program is offered by the School of Humanities, Arts and Cultural Studies.

 - Offered by: New College of Interdisciplinary Arts and Sciences

 All students are required to meet general university admission requirements:

 Find and apply for relevant scholarships.